HNAG$^{++}$: An Accelerated Gradient Method with a Refined Asymptotic Rate for Strongly Convex Optimization: Numerical Experiments

-It is well known that $\kappa(A)=\mathcal O(h^{-2})=\mathcal O(n)$, where $n$ is the dimension of $x$.
-Halving $h$ increases $\kappa$ by a factor of four, doubling the iteration count for accelerated methods with $\sqrt{\kappa}$ dependence.
-This trend is confirmed in Table~\ref{tab:compare_methods_Laplace2D}.
+where \(N\) is the problem dimension.
+Thus halving \(h\) increases \(\kappa\) by a factor of four and doubles the iteration count for accelerated methods with \(\sqrt{\kappa}\) dependence.
+This behavior is confirmed by the results in Table~\ref{tab:compare_methods_Laplace2D_square}.